Dr. Mayorga's News

 Additionally, I have led several Creative Inquiry (undergraduate research) teams.

 I was born in Nicaragua, and I grew up in the Washington, D.C., area with my parents and two siblings.
-I now live in Raleigh, North Carolina, with my husband Jason Myers and our two beautiful girls, Carmen Sofia (5 years) and Elena Lucia (2 years).
-For fun, I like to play with our dog Aspen, run, and read novels.
+I now live in Raleigh, North Carolina, with my husband Jason Myers and our two beautiful girls, Carmen Sofia (8 years) and Elena Lucia (5 years).
+For fun, I like to play with our dogs Aspen and Lucy, run, and read novels.